lefko2000/kuebiko/README.md

 ## The Task

 Your task is to use this data to make a model capable of making predictions.
+There are three options for models that you can build - pick and implement the one you feel is more fun.

-This model should then be served through the small [FastAPI](https://fastapi.tiangolo.com/) file provided.
+Your model should then be served through the small [FastAPI](https://fastapi.tiangolo.com/) file provided.
 Feel free to extend the or split the file as needed.

+### Before you pick a model/approach:
+We suggest you take a look and explore the data.
+Since it is real data, is is noisy and sparse.
+Some columns such as dates might need to be parsed as such.

+Build a function to check which accounts have more than 180 days of history - you can discard the others for in your models and analysis. *You can assume that any accounts/transactions passed to your service will have at least 6 months of history.*

 You have several options for the model to build:

-### Option A: Predict the next month's income
+### Option A: Predict the next month's income given the past six months

 Set up a prediction function that takes a list of transactions and an account and ouputs a prediction for the aggregated next monthly income.

-### Option B: Predict the next week's outgoing
+### Option B: Predict the next week's outgoing given the past 3 months (12 weeks)

 Set up a prediction function that takes a list of transactions and an account and ouputs a prediction for the aggregated next weekly outgoing.